rigoudyg/climaf/doc/scripts/mask.rst

-mask : Set constant to missing value
+mask : set constant to missing value
 --------------------------------------

 Set the given constant to missing value.